cellravel/.github/profile/README.md

 ## ⚖️ Legal Status and Future Plans

-**Legal Status:** Please note that CellRavel is not yet a registered company.
+**Legal Status:** Please note that CellRavel is not yet a registered company or organization.
 All activities are conducted on a volunteer basis, and no income is currently generated from this project.
 We aim to provide free educational resources and promote scientific research for the benefit of the global community.

 **Future Plans:** As we grow, we may seek financial support through community donations and potential revenue from platforms like YouTube.
 All funds raised will be transparently used to further our mission and expand our offerings.